Helen Gloag

 Helen Gloag (29 January 1750 – c.
 1790) was a Scottish woman who was taken into slavery.
 She was an influential favourite slave consort of Mohammed ben Abdallah the Sultan of Morocco, and as such has been famously referred to in Scottish history as the "Empress of Morocco".

+However, despite her account, some doubt that she ever lived in Morocco.
+Dr. Lempriere, who was granted permission to visit Sidi Mohammed's harem in 1789, made no mention of a Scottish slave, concubine, or wife named Helen.

 Life

 Gloag was born on 29 January 1750 to blacksmith Andrew Gloag and his wife Ann Kay in the village of Wester Pett, just south of Muthill in Perthshire, and was the eldest of four siblings.
 Her father remarried after her mother died, but Helen did not have a good relationship with her stepmother, and left home at the age of 19 to take a passage from Greenock to South Carolina.
 The ship was captured by Barbary corsairs, pirates from Morocco, two weeks into the voyage.